MicrosoftDocs/msteams-docs/msteams-platform/tabs/design/tabs-mobile.md

 ### Apps not on Teams store

-If you are sideloading your app or publishing to an organization's app catalog, tab behavior is the same as Teams store apps approved by Microsoft for mobile.
+If you're sideloading your app or publishing to an organization's app catalog, tab behavior is the same as Teams store apps approved by Microsoft for mobile.

 ## Next step